Rumyra/portfolio/src/index.md

 layout: index.hbs
 ---

-Ruth John is an award nominated digital artist, web consultant, technical writer and keynote speaker, with 17 years of experience in the digital industry.
+Ruth John is an award nominated digital artist, web consultant, technical writer and keynote speaker, with 20 years of experience in the digital industry.

-She's a [Google Developer Expert](https://developers.google.com/experts/people/ruth-john), <a href="https://generativeartistry.com/episodes/">co-hosts a podcast</a> and in her career has worked for companies such as o2 (Telefonica) and BSkyB, and clients such as the BBC, NBC, Cancer Research UK, Heineken and Channel 4 among others.
+She works as a [Technical Writer for MDN](https://developer.mozilla.org/en-US/), <a href="https://generativeartistry.com/episodes/">co-hosts a podcast</a> and in her career has worked for companies such as o2 (Telefonica) and BSkyB, and clients such as Google, the BBC, NBC, Cancer Research UK, Heineken and Channel 4 among others.

 <!-- Check out her 'Things' to see her range of previous work, digital installations, talk engagements and published articles. -->